Data collection will do the heavy lifting when it comes to the future of speech recognition software.

-Speech recognition software (or speech recognition technology) enables phones, computers, tablets, and other machines to receive, recognize and understand human utterances.
-It uses natural language as input to trigger an action; enabling our devices to also respond to our spoken commands.
-The technology is being used to replace other, more ‘tired’ methods of input like typing, texting, and clicking.
-A slightly ironic development, seeing as texting and typing had become the preferred method of communication over voice calls just a few short years ago.
+Speech technology is being used to replace other, more ‘tired’ methods of input like typing, texting, and clicking.
+It’s a slightly ironic development, seeing as texting and typing had become the preferred method of communication over voice calls just a few short years ago.

 A Growing Vocabulary

 In the early 1970s, the Department of Defense began to recognize the value of speech recognition technology.
 The ability for a computer to process natural human language could prove invaluable in any number of areas in the military and national defense.

 So, they invested five years into DARPA’s Speech Understanding Research program—one of the largest programs of its kind in the history of speech recognition.

 One of the more prominent inventions to come from this research program was called “Harpy”, a system that was able to recognize over 1000 words—the vocabulary of an average toddler.

 In the late 1970s and 1980s, speech recognition systems started to become so ubiquitous that they were making their way into children’s toys.
 In 1978, the Speak & Spell, using a speech chip, was introduced to help children spell out words.
 The speech chip within would prove to be an important tool for the next phase in speech recognition software.

 In 1987, the World of Wonders “Julie” doll came out.
 In an impressive (if not downright terrifying) display, Julie was able to respond to a speaker and had the capacity to distinguish between speaker’s voices.